11 Most Common Location Independent Careers

 What kind of jobs lend themselves to location independent careers?
 Time and time again, we’ve heard the rumor that location independent employees “ all work in the tech industry”, “are fluent in coding”, and “glued to their computer screens”.
 We’ve even seen people say that location independent workers are only young people who haven’t yet figured out their direction in life.

 Location independent careers (and the employees who work in them) are so much more than these generalizations.
 As a company that’s spent the past three years helping a diverse group of like-valued people take their traditional roles remote, or create their own location independent careers, we know that remote work doesn’t have just one face.

 Location independent workers come from hundreds of different industries, including but not limited to tech, fashion, health, entertainment, and even the culinary world.
-It’s true that great work in many shapes and sizes can be done from anywhere.
+It’s true that there are plenty of jobs that you can do from anywhere

 Without further ado, here are the 11 most common location independent careers.